Civic Coalition (Poland)

-The Civic Coalition (Koalicja Obywatelska, KO) is a catch-all political alliance in Poland.
-The alliance was formed around Civic Platform in opposition to the ruling Law and Justice (PiS) party.
-The coalition's name uses a play on words with Ja Obywatel, which translates to "I, [a] Citizen".
+The Civic Coalition (Koalicja Obywatelska, KO) is a political alliance currently ruling in Poland.
+The alliance was formed in 2018 around Civic Platform, in opposition to the then-ruling Law and Justice (PiS) party.

 History

 The Civic Coalition was originally created by the Civic Platform and Modern parties for 2018 local elections.
-In June 2019, it was announced that the Civic Coalition would be slated to participate in the 2019 Polish parliamentary election and Civic Platform and Modern will form a joint parliamentary club.
-The Greens announced at the end of July 2019 that they will participate in the elections as part of the Coalition.
+In June 2019, it was announced that the Civic Coalition would be slated to participate in the 2019 Polish parliamentary election and Civic Platform and Modern would form a joint parliamentary club.
+The Greens announced at the end of July 2019 that they would participate in the elections as part of the Coalition.
 In August 2019, the Silesian Autonomy Movement and other member organisations of the Silesian Electoral Agreement joined the Coalition.